Senior Life Insurance: How to Navigate the Options If You're Over 50

 Regardless, before purchasing any kind of senior life insurance, company reviews, ratings, complaints, and licensing information should be checked out through organizations such as:

 Additionally, it's important to check out the financial strength of all the insurance companies you're considering.
 After all, a policy is only worth purchasing if the company behind it will be able to pay your beneficiaries after you're gone.
 And most states place a cap on the amount that is guaranteed to beneficiaries if an insurance provider declares bankruptcy.
 That's why the most reliable life insurance company will be the one that has the highest credit ratings from Moody's, A.M.
-Best, and Standard & Poor's.
+Best, and S&P Global.
 (Note: Each website requires you to sign up for a free account in order to see company ratings.)

 After checking out a variety of senior life insurance reviews, ratings, and other information, you'll begin to have a better idea of which options are most worth pursuing.
 Doing all of that homework can go a long way toward ensuring that you choose a reliable company and a suitable plan you can afford.
 That said, you still may want to cross-reference the options you've arrived at with lists from a licensed broker and other trustworthy sources.